 Download the iso, insert it into a USB stick, boot, and install Debian.

-Reboot into the installed Debian.
-It's time to move on with the upgrade from fixed to sid.
-Open a terminal and edit the /etc/apt/sources file.list as root.
+Restart the installed Debian.
+It's time to move on to upgrading from fixed to sid.
+Open a terminal and edit the /etc/apt/sources.list file as root.

 The commands: